We are searching for

 • Number of Miles Driven

 For example, if your vehicle is under warranty for three years, you can get any repairs listed under your warranty covered within three years of purchase.
-If the warranty is mileage based, you'll be able to drive that many miles before your warranty expires.
+If the warranty on a vehicle is mileage based, you'll be able to drive that many miles before your warranty expires.
+Typically, a basic or bumper-to-bumper warranty lasts for 3 to 5 years or up to 36,000 to 60,000 miles, whichever comes first.
+Powertrain warranties, which cover essential components like the engine and transmission, often extend longer, usually up to 5 to 10 years or 60,000 to 100,000 miles.
 Many warranties include both a time limit and mileage limit, so be sure to check how much time you have left before your policy's expiration.

 How Does a Car Warranty Work?

-If you find your vehicle is suffering from one of the defects listed under your warranty, the dealership or warranty issuer will cover the costs of repairs or replacement of those defective parts.
-Warranties generally also cover the labor costs associated with replacing the parts.
+A car warranty provides coverage for specific repairs or replacements if your vehicle experiences defects or issues that fall under the warranty terms.
+If you find your vehicle is suffering from one of the defects listed under your car warranty, the dealership or warranty issuer will cover the costs of repairs or replacement of those defective parts.
+Warranties on vehicles generally also cover the labor costs associated with replacing the parts, so you won’t have to worry about paying out of pocket for the work required.

 Much like there isn't just one type of car, there isn't one general type of car warranty.
-Warranty type depends on what kind of vehicle is under warranty, what areas are covered under your policy, and whether the warranty has its own price tag.
+Car warranty coverage depends on what kind of vehicle is under warranty, what areas are covered under your policy, and whether the warranty has its own price tag.

 • Comprehensive Warranty: Often referred to as "bumper-to-bumper", a comprehensive auto warranty covers almost every part of your vehicle, including the standard sound system and other electronic elements.
 Certain wear-and-tear elements are usually left out of these policies, including the tires and brake pads.
 These usually last three years with a mileage limit under 50,000.